ghahramani/viewpager/README.md

 ## Description

-## Note: Unfortunately I have no time to support this plugin.
-Please fork me and help the others if you can.
+# Note: Unfortunately I have no time to support this plugin.
+Please fork me and help to the others if you can.
 Thank you.

 This module is like Google Play tabs and ViewPager whit: